The Kidney TRUST

 Board Members

-Margaret Laws is director of the California Healthcare Foundation’s Innovations for the Underserved program.
+Director, Innovations for the Underserved, California HealthCare Foundation Margaret Laws is director of the California HealthCare Foundation’s Innovations for the Underserved program.
 In this role she oversees the Foundation’s work to reduce barriers to efficient, affordable care for the underserved.
 Specific objectives of the program include: encouraging, testing and promoting lower-cost models of care; improving the availability of specialty and dental care for underserved Californians; promoting policy and operational improvements to increase enrollment and retention in publicly sponsored insurance programs; and increasing the efficiency of safety-net institutions.

 Prior to joining CHCF, Laws was on the staff of the California Managed Care Improvement Task Force.
 Before that she was a senior consultant and manager with Andersen Consulting (now Accenture), where she worked in the government and health care strategy practices with clients including state health and human service agencies and payer and provider organizations.